ursatile/css4eng/01-04-tools-and-workflows.md

 More important than that, though: as your site evolves and grows over time, the kitchen sink page forms a living reference document for all the styles, rules and components you've created.
 If you, or another developer, needs a date picker, or a search box, or a particular kind of button, you can check the kitchen sink page to see if somebody's already created one.

+## Bare-Bones Debugging

+If you've spent any time at all writing software, at some point you'll have got stuck tracking down a bug, and so you've gone through your code sprinkling it with print statements so that it'll show you what's actually happening - whether that's lots of `Console.WriteLine()` in C#, or `console.log()` in JavaScript.

+As we've already learned, CSS doesn't work like that.
+It's declarative, not procedural - so the idea of logging really doesn't make sense.